i-Krypt/pass_lock/README.md

 # DESCRIPTION

 Password Lock is a terminal-based python application.
-It is an amazing application that will help us manage our passwords and even generate new passwords for us.
-You can store your existing account login details and also generate new login details with Password Lock.
+You can store your existing account login details and also generate new login details with Pass Lock.

 ## User Story